Dependency Injection

 Configuration Overview

-Dependency Injection for the Configuration feature in Ocelot is designed to extend and/or control the configuration of Ocelot kernel before the stage of building ASP.NET MVC pipeline services.
+Dependency Injection for the Configuration feature in Ocelot is designed to extend and set up the configuration of the Ocelot Core before the stage of building ASP.NET Core services (see Services Overview).
+To configure the Ocelot Core services, use the IConfigurationBuilder extensions in your Program of your gateway app.

 IConfigurationBuilder extensions

 The main methods are the AddOcelot methods within the ConfigurationBuilderExtensions class.
-This method has a list of overloaded versions with corresponding signatures.
+These methods have a list of overloaded versions with corresponding signatures.

-The purpose of this method is to prepare everything before actually configuring with native extensions.
+The purpose of the AddOcelot method is to prepare everything before actually configuring with native extensions.
 It involves the following steps:

 1. Merging Partial JSON Files: The GetMergedOcelotJson method merges partial JSON files.